cvitter/YCSB-Riak-Binding/README.md

   --data-binary @/Users/user/git/YCSB-Riak-Binding/riak/yz_schema/yscb-schema.xml
 ```
 <blockquote>
-Create the "ycsb" bucket type and assign the ycsb search index to the bucket type.
+Create the "ycsb" bucket type and assign the ycsb search index to the bucket type by logging into one of the nodes in your cluster and run the following riak-admin commands:
 </blockquote>
 ```
 riak-admin bucket-type create ycsb '{"props":{"search_index":"ycsb"}}'